 It is not hard to see that our bodies and their sub-systems (organs, tissues and cells) are dissipative structures, whose morphology and function are constrained by evolved genes and their expression, chemical species involved, natural and social environment etc..

 In biology, the morphogenesis , the heart , brain activity, the switch of locomotor patterns and movements . schools of fish , swarms of insects and crowds of people and flocks of birds are examples of self-organization.
+The locomotor patterns and movements are also said to be soft-assembled, which means self-organized.

 There are numerous examples of self-organization in geophysics: mantle convection, cloud formation and development , fire, jet streams , ocean currents , tropical cyclones and tornados .
 Self-organizing structures arise when the open thermodynamic system is being kept in a thermodynamic non-equilibrium.